SEORadar: Product Overview

 Intelligent alerts based on change analysis

-Chances are, you want a text alert if one of these little nasty things ends up on your home page!
+Chances are, you want a text alert if one of these critical SEO changes ends up on your home page!

 Customized Alerts Priorities

-Alerts have 4 levels of priorities.
-For example, we default a Title change to critical and a H1 change to High.
-You can modify priorities based on what is important to you!
-You might want to know about H1 changes but can lower the prirority so they don't result in an email.
+Not all changes are as important as others.
+With critical, high, medium, and low alert levels, you're able to ensure that the most important alerts are identified above noise.
+For example, the default priority for a Title change is critical and an H1 change is High.
+You might want to know about H1 changes but can lower the priority so they don't result in an email.
 However, for a noindex tag, you might want an email and a text message.
 Configure the system to meet your own priorities.
-You can even supresss specific alerts on particurlar URLs.
+You can even suppress specific alerts on individual URLs.

 Our Dashboard allows you to quickly decide see what domain profiles need attention.
 You can zoom into the most recent audit, drill into history or trigger a new audit.

-Let's face it, monitoring is great but really you want to catch as many things as possible before pushing a new version of the site.
+Let's face it, monitoring is great but it's more important to catch issues before pushing a new version of the site from staging to production.
 Google is fast and you don't want to have to fight the clock to get problems fixed before Google indexes it.
-With our enterprise version, you can even test staging environments.
-Our diff alerts and audits will allow the SEO QA person do a line by line comparison of all changes.
+With some plans, you can test staging environments vs production on demand.
+Our diff alerts and audits will allow the SEO QA person compare changes line by line quickly since every change is highlighted.

 With our handy Chrome extension , we don't even need VPN access.